 Why are you not switching?

 Is there something putting you off saving money?

 Perhaps you like being loyal (although it costs you) or maybe you just think you won’t be able to make the savings we talk about.

 You may just be pleasantly surprised 😊

-Are you one of the 60% of people who are paying far too much for your gas and electric?
+Are you one of the 60% of people who are paying far too much for your gas and electricity?

 Please do make some savings so you can give yourself a treat or even do something totally boring with the money.
 It doesn’t matter what you do with your savings, just please stop being ripped off.